Desecularization: Secularization theories

 Many scholars of the 19th century posited that the world was undergoing a process of secularization.
 Individuals such as Emile Durkheim, Max Weber, Karl Marx, and Sigmund Freud believed that this trend would continue until religion became essentially insignificant in the public sphere.
 At the least it was believed that religion would become "privatized."
 The secularization thesis was underscored by rationalism, an argument born from the Age of Enlightenment.
-According to Norris and Inglehart, the traditional view of 19th century secularization can be divided into two perspectives (1) 'Demand-Side theories' and (2) 'Supply Side Theories.'